 Lori Hope grew up in the St. Louis, Missouri suburbs of Clayton and Richmond Heights and graduated from Washington University with a degree in philosophy after studying aesthetics, linguistics, literature, and anthropology.
 Intrigued by the German poet and writer Rainer Maria Rilke’s words, “Learn to love the questions themselves” and “Ask yourself in the still hours of the night: Must I write?”
 Hope embarked on a career of writing and producing to plumb life’s questions and themes and enlist the help of a greater community to provide the answers.

 After stints as a general assignment reporter, news anchor, and medical correspondent, Hope became a staff producer at the NBC television affiliate in Portland, Oregon, making documentaries that aired mostly on weeknights, pre-empting Prime Time shows.
 She moved to the San Francisco Bay Area in 1993 and became an independent writer, producer, and media and public affairs consultant, later returning to journalism as a newspaper editor, commentator, and columnist.

-Hope says her mission in all of her work, including her writing, speaking, and public outreach, is to reflect the wisdom of others as well as share her own insights.
+Hope said her mission in all of her work, including her writing, speaking, and public outreach, was to reflect the wisdom of others as well as share her own insights.
 As Edith Wharton wrote, “There are two ways of spreading light: to be the candle or the mirror that reflects it.”